cfpb/sbl-project/features/features.md

 ### User stories
 - [x] As a filer, I would like to complete my user profile upon my first login, so that I can begin the filing process.
 - [x] As a filer, I want to be able to associate myself with one or more financial institutions, so that I can file on behalf of the institution(s) I am responsible for.
-- [x] As a a filer, I want to be able to search for and select my financial institution(s) by financial instituion name and/or LEI, so that I can file on behalf of the institution(s) I am responsible for.
+- [x] As a a filer, I want to be able to search for and select my financial institution(s) by financial institution name and/or LEI, so that I can file on behalf of the institution(s) I am responsible for.
 - [x] As a filer whose institution is not already known to the CFPB, I want to be provided information on how to register my financial institution with GLEIF, so that I can create an account associated with that financial institution.
 - [x] As a filer, I want to be alerted if I try to complete my profile using a personal email address, so that I know to go back to Login.gov and login with my financial institution email address.
 - [x] As a filer, I want each person on my team to have a separate account, so we don’t have to share login information.